dortania/OpenCore-Install-Guide/post-install/sleep.md

 To verify you have working CPU Power Management, see the [Fixing Power Management](/post-install/pm.md) page.
 And if not, then patch accordingly.

+Also note that incorrect frequency vectors can result in wake issues, so either verify you're using the correct SMBIOS or adjust the frequency vectors of your current SMBIOS with CPUFrend.
+Tools like [one-key-cpufriend](https://github.com/stevezhengshiqi/one-key-cpufriend) are known for creating bad frequency vectors so be careful with tools not used by Dortania.

 **For AMD**:

 Fret not, for their is still hope for you as well!
 [AMDRyzenCPUPowerManagement.kext](https://github.com/trulyspinach/SMCAMDProcessor) can add power management to Ryzen based CPUs.
 Installation and usage is explained on the repo's README.md